 Is the Emperor a craven appeaser, who doesn't care what happens to his people as long as he can hold some power for himself?
 Is he a good man and a political realist, who signed the White-Gold Concordat to buy time for the Legion to recover?
 Is he simply an unremarkable person in an age that demands heroes?
 His behavior during the final mission of the Dark Brotherhood plotline shows that, whatever else he may be, he's definitely not a coward.

-Is Ulfric Stormcloak a revolutionary hero who wants to restore Skyrim to its former glory, a power-hungry tyrant interested only in taking the throne, or a Stupid Good rebel who doesn't realize the long-term consequences of his actions?
+Is Ulfric Stormcloak a revolutionary hero who wants to restore Skyrim to its former glory, a power-hungry tyrant interested only in taking the throne and exterminating the Mer and Beast races of Skyrim, or a Stupid Good rebel who doesn't realize the long-term consequences of his actions?
 Just how controlled was he by the Dominion?
 Is he the kind of guy who thinks that, for anyone who died fighting the Thalmor, it was their own fault for being too weak and un-Nord-like to survive?

 According to Faryl Atheron, the Dunmer who complain about the way they're treated in Windhelm effectively ostracize and condemn those Dark Elves who try to make their way in Skyrim by working for Nords, despite the fact that that's the only way for the majority to make ends meet.
 While he himself admits that a Dunmer in Windhelm doesn't have many good opportunities, he also expresses a great deal of exasperation over what he considers his brothers continually harping on "injustices" as he puts it, and being ashamed of him and his sister for working for the Nords.
 So there's that to add fuel to the debate also.